 And grow fat like stall-fed calves.
 Malachi 4:2 (NKJV)

-The word “fear” used in the scriptural context of a loving God who freely offers us a life forever with Him is not about being literally “afraid” of Him.
-Instead, it refers to us having an attitude of reverent respect and a desire to obey the will of the Lord.
+The word “fear” is used in the scriptural context of appreciation for a loving, all-powerful and awesome God, who, by faith in Christ, freely offers us an eternal life with Him.
+It is not about being literally terrified or afraid of God, but of having an attitude of reverent respect towards Him, and a sincere desire to obey the will of the Lord.

-Scripture tells us that the harvest of a life lived in spiritual darkness is only stubble, worthy only to be trampled underfoot.
-Before the light of God shined into our lives, we were in dangerous ignorance on such a path.
-That all changes with the illumination of God.
-Though once held captive by sin and darkness, Christ lights our way to free us from our shackles so that we may break forth in freedom like those young calves bounding from their stalls into an open field.
+Scripture tells us that the harvest of a life lived in spiritual darkness is like stubble, worthy only to be trampled underfoot.
+Before the Light of God shined into our lives, we, too, were in ignorance and treading such a dangerous path.
+This all changed with the illumination of God.
+Though once held captive to sin and darkness, Christ lights our way, freeing us from sin’s shackles, so that we may break forth in freedom, like young calves bounding from their stalls into an open field.

-John the Baptist’s father used similar imagery in his prophetic prayer about the coming birth of Jesus:
+John the Baptist’s father used similar imagery to Malachi in his prophetic prayer about the coming birth of Jesus:

 78 Because of the tender mercy of our God,